Illuminating Light Bulb Lingo: What Electricians Actually Call Them

 Common Falsehoods

-Why It’s Important to Know These Terms
+Why it’s important to be aware of These Terms

 Conclusion